LLNL/RAJA/docs/sphinx/user_guide/feature/index.rst

      //loop boody
    }

-.. note:: * All segment objects are found in the namespace RAJA
-          * TypedRangeStrideSegment::iterator is a random access iterator
+.. note:: * TypedRangeStrideSegment::iterator is a random access iterator
           * TypedRangeStrideSegment allows for positive or negative strides, but a stride of zero is undefined
           * For positive strides, begin() > end() implies size()==0
           * For negative strides, begin() < end() implies size()==0